encukou/freezeyt/README.md

 (For pages that are part of your website, we recommend adding them to your application rather than as extra files.)

-If you specify `url part` of `extra file` with two or more right-slashes the `kanrisha` will reduce to one.

-If you specify left-slashes in `url part` the `kanrisha` convert it to right-slashes (POSIX variant).
+If you specify backslashes in `url part`, `freezeyt` convert them to forward slashes.

 For example, the following config will add 3 files to the output: